FranciscoReyne/Ollama-Site-Summarizer/README.md

 ## Features
 - Extracts and summarizes text from any given URL
+- Allows the user to specify the `ollama` model to use
 - Uses `ollama` for local inference, ensuring privacy and efficiency
 - Requires minimal dependencies